Religion in Tajikistan: Roman Catholicism

 The territory of Tajikistan forms a mission sui iuris.
 According to the most recent figures in the Annuario Pontificio, there are 326 Catholics in Tajikistan on a population of over 7.1 million.
 There are three parishes in Tajikistan.

 Other religions

-Other religious groups included Zoroastrians and small numbers of Jews and Baha'is.
+Other religious groups included Zoroastrians, Buddhists and small numbers of Jews and Baha'is.
 The number of adherents to these minority religions probably decreased sharply in the 1990s because of the wave of emigration from Tajikistan in the early independence period.

 Freedom of religion

-The Constitution provides for freedom of religion, and the Government generally respected this right in practice; however, there were some areas of concern.